Cumulo-pro/Story_protocol/README.md

 - Testnet: https://cumulo.pro/services/story-aeneid/snapshot

 **Description:**
-High-performance consensus and execution (Geth) snapshots optimized for fast and reliable node recovery using parallel downloads.
+High-performance consensus and execution (Geth) snapshots for Story mainnet, optimized for fast and reliable node recovery using parallel downloads with aria2c.

 **Value for Story:**
-Reduces node sync time and operational overhead, improving network resilience and recovery speed.
+Reduces node sync time and operational overhead for validators and node operators, improves network resilience during restarts or migrations, and enables faster recovery after incidents or maintenance.

+Key Features:
+•	Separate snapshots for consensus layer and Geth
+•	Optimized for multi-connection downloads (aria2c)
+•	Clear, reproducible restore procedure
+•	Designed to minimize downtime and sync-related issues

 ---